Saif-Al-Falahi/E-Commerce/README.md

    - updateQuantity: Update cart item quantity
    - removeFromCart: Remove item from cart
    - clearCart: Remove all items from cart
+   - applyCoupon: Apply a coupon to the cart
+   - removeCoupon: Remove a coupon from the cart
    - checkout: Process order and reduce product stock

 4. **OrderController**